CORIN GENE: SUNSHINE AND SUNSHINE SILVER (BIMETAL) SIBERIANS

 GOLDEN COLOUR SIBERIANS

 The Siberian is recognised in most colours and patterns, including colourpoints (Neva Masquerade), but not mink or Burmese colour restriction.
 The colours not recognised are chocolate/lilac, cinnamon/fawn, caramel/apricot in any pattern.
 Some registries recognise the "golden series" in Siberians.
-This is not recognised as "golden" by Britain's GCCF (a very conservative cat fancy).
+This is not recognised as "golden" by Britain's GCCF.
 Siberian "Golden Tabby (with or without white)," "Golden Tortie Tabby (with or without white)," "Golden Shaded" etc are not viewed as a genetic colour, but as a colour expression of Brown Tabby due to wide agouti banding on the hair shafts which limits the black banding and gives a warmer, brighter tone.
-This meant that Siberian cats registered as "golden" by FIFE or TICA are re-registered as brown tabby (etc) when transferred into GCCF.
+Siberian cats registered as "golden" by FIFE or TICA are re-registered as brown tabby (etc) when transferred into GCCF.

-In Persians, Exotics and British Shorthairs, golden seems to result from with the wide band gene(s) and many of the cats have silver (dominant Inhibitor gene) somewhere in their ancestry because the wide band effect was selectively increased when breeding for very pale chinchillas.
+In Persians, Exotics and British Shorthairs, golden seems to result from with the wide band gene(s) and many of the cats have silver (dominant Inhibitor gene) in their ancestry because the wide band effect was selectively increased when breeding for very pale chinchillas.
 There is a misconception that when a cat with a silver parent isn't silver, it must be golden by default.
 Wide Band is independent from the Inhibitor gene; in golden cats, the dominant Inhibitor is absent, but wide band is present.
-Although "Wb" is treated as a single gene for simplicity, it appears to act as polygenes with an additive effect.
+Although "Wb" is treated as a single gene for simplicity, there are multiple alleles with variable effect.
 In ticked tabby cats without silver, Wide Band restricts the pigment to the end of the hair leaving a pale golden band between the skin and the pigment.
 Through selective breeding, this effect has been maximised.
-The variability of the wide band suggests we should talk about Wb, Wb+ and Wb++ to describe cats with normal, intermediate and greater degrees of Wide Banding.
-Currently the DNA mutations for silver and Wideband have not been identified.
+Initially, the variability of the wide band suggested we use Wb, Wb+ and Wb++ to describe cats with normal, intermediate and high degrees of Wide Banding.
+Several DNA mutations for Wideband have since been identified and named.

 The classic golden colour found in Persian cats is due to the wide-band (Wb) effect which widens the pale brown area at the base of each agouti (banded) hair and confines the darker colour to the ends of the hairs.
 The paw-pads are either white (i.e. pink) or match the colour at the hair tip.
 Combined with the silver inhibitor).
-A golden Persian has wide-band and either has no inhibitor gene or has a recessive form of the inhibitor gene (until the DNA mutation is identified this is uncertain).
+A golden Persian has wide-band and either has no inhibitor gene or has a recessive form of the inhibitor gene.

 "BIMETALLIC" COLOUR SIBERIANS